-Another is that you may be locked into your plan's rules.
-Original Medicare allows you to see just about any doctor and go to any hospital that accepts Medicare payments, which most providers accept.
-But Medicare Advantage plans may restrict you to the doctors and hospitals in the plan's network.
+Medicare Advantage plans may give you some discounts or pay for services that Original Medicare may not cover, like vision and dental care.
+However, Medicare Advantage plans are administered by private health insurers and you'll be required to follow your plan's rules.
+Original Medicare allows you to see just about any doctor and go to any hospital that accepts Medicare , which most providers accept.
+With Medicare Advantage plans, you're typically restricted to the doctors and hospitals included in the plan's network.
 You might need referrals to see a specialist.

 So you have to look hard at what sort of medical coverage you need -- and what you can afford -- when deciding between Original Medicare and a Medicare Advantage plan.